Installing a Later 1991-93 Windshield

 to the windshield to protect it during

 shipping.
-I used those for my windshield
+You can use those for some windshield

 SPACER BLOCKS during installation.
 One on each side of each

-so you must use spacer blocks at the bottom to keep the
+channel.
+The BUTYL seal stays soft, so you must use spacer blocks at the bottom to keep the

-windshield from slowly sliding DOWN over
+windshield from slowly sliding or moving DOWNWARD over

 MUCH better than the stock Volvo spacer blocks or the

-rubber ones that came with the butyl seal kit.
+rubber ones that came with the BUTYL seal kit.

-attached but BEFORE you prime the pinch weld or
+attached but BEFORE you prime the pinch weld or the windshield.
+Test fit more than one time.
+The

 more times you test fit it, the easier it will be

-used a butyl primer on the pinch weld and on the
+12. BUTYL PRIMER is on the pinch weld and on the

 windshield edge.
 3M 08681 Primer will work.

-13. Ebay or Amazon Butyl Ribbon Seal
+13. Ebay or Amazon BUTYL Ribbon Seal

 Kit.
 (3M